- What is financial aid?

 What will happen to my financial aid if I drop a class or just stop attending?

 Attendance and academic performance are important!
 Withdrawing or ceasing attendance before the 60% point of the term will cause you to owe the College and/or the Department of Education money.
 Also, you will jeopardize your future eligibility for financial aid.
-PLEASE see the Financial Aid Office before any withdrawal so that you may be made aware of the potential impact of your decision.
+PLEASE see Gateway Student Services before any withdrawal so that you may be made aware of the potential impact of your decision.

 How can I check the status of my financial aid?